 Finally, Jenny Craig and Nutrisystem are not suitable for people with severe food allergies or intolerances.
 Neither company offers allergen-free menus, and there is a risk of cross contamination because the items are processed in facilities that handle common food allergens.

 Most meals are highly processed

-Most of the available meal options are low in fiber and contain lots of refined grains and oils.
+Additionally, many of the meal options are low in fiber and contain no fruits or vegetables.